-New York City Nursing Home Abuse & Negligence Attorneys
+Nursing Home Abuse & Negligence Attorney Helping Those Throughout NYC

-Scaffidi & Associates is a premier personal injury law firm serving clients throughout the greater New York area.
-We are dedicated to holding negligent nursing homes accountable for negligence, and protecting the most vulnerable members our society.
+Scaffidi & Associates is a premier NYC personal injury law firm serving clients throughout the greater New York area.
+We are dedicated to holding negligent nursing homes accountable for negligence and protecting the most vulnerable members of our society.
 We have a well-deserved reputation for providing our clients with aggressive legal representation and helping them obtain justice.

 What is nursing home abuse?